 Observatório da Emigração carried out an in-depth interview with SMU anthropologist Caroline Brettell about her research on Portuguese immigration.
 An internationally recognized immigration expert, Brettell is University Distinguished Professor and Ruth Collins Altshuler Professor, and Director of SMU's Interdisciplinary Institute.

+The India-based career planning site Careers360 interviewed SMU professor Caroline Brettell for an article about a professional career as an anthropologist.
 An anthropologist, Brettell most recently reported that Indian and Vietnamese immigrants in North Texas develop their American identity by participating in ethnic community activities, then branching out to broader civic and political life.

 The blog Anthropologyworks has cited the research of SMU medical anthropologist James Kennell as one of the best 40 North American dissertations in cultural anthropology during 2011.
 Kennell's "The Senses and Suffering: Medical Knowledge, Spirit Possession, and Vaccination Programs in Aja," was written in fulfillment of his doctoral degree.

 The ANSI news service has reported on the immigration research of SMU anthropology professor Caroline B. Brettell.
 The Dec.
 7 news service article: "Indian, Vietnamese immigrants 'Americanised' but don't lose own identity" has been picked up by newspapers throughout Asia, including The India Times.
 Brettell is a cultural anthropologist and University Distinguished Professor in the SMU Department of Anthropology.
 She is an internationally recognized immigration expert, including trends of new immigration gateway cities such as Dallas, Atlanta and Minneapolis and the challenges of women immigrants.
 An immigrant herself, Brettell was born in Canada and became a U.S. citizen in 1993.